ibm-cloud-docs/resiliency/example-kp-dr-design.md

 {{site.data.keyword.attribute-definition-list}}

-# DR design for Key Protect
+# Basic DR design for Key Protect
-{: #example-kp-dr-design}
+{: #basic-kp-dr-design}

+This page describes a basic design that can be used as a low-cost, cross-region, {{site.data.keyword.cloud_notm}} Key Protect disaster recovery solution.
+You can use this design as a starting point for protecting your {{site.data.keyword.cloud_notm}} Key Protect instances against a disaster.

 {{site.data.keyword.keymanagementservicefull}} is an important {{site.data.keyword.cloud_notm}} service.
 It helps you provision or import encrypted keys for applications for many IBM Cloud services that can be managed from a central location.
 Rather than traditional disaster recovery, Key Protect offers cross-regional resiliency.

 If you require a cross-region resiliency solution for Key Protect, you must provision your Key Protect instance in one of the regions where cross-region resilience is supported (`us-south`, `jp-tok` or `eu-de`).
 You must also select a pricing plan that includes cross-region resiliency.

-If you do not select these options, cross-region resilience is not available and your instance will default to in-region resilience.
-In such cases, in the event of a regional Key Protect outage, you will not be able to access your encryption keys until the region is restored.
+If you do not select these regions or options, automated cross-region resilience is not available and your instance will default to in-region resilience.
+In such cases, in the event of a regional Key Protect outage, you will not be able to access your encryption keys until the region is restored, unless you have created and self-maintain a fully independent Key Protect instance with duplicate keys in a second region.

 ## Architecture
 {: #kp-dr-architecture}